enricopisoni/SHERPA-training/README.md

 # Selected publications

 For a full and updated list of papers, go to: https://aqm.jrc.ec.europa.eu/Section/Sherpa/Document.

+Here below few papers, as example of the produced work:

 - Bessagnet B., Pisoni E., Thunis P., Mascherpa M., Design and implementation of a new module to evaluate the cost of air pollutant abatement measures